 Menu

-I’ve spent my career trekking and hiking in some pretty far-flung places, from Nepal to Norway.
-But there’s something different to trekking in Tanzania.
+I’ve spent my career trekking in some pretty far-flung places, from Nepal to Norway.
+But there’s something different to hiking in Tanzania.

 It’s got the mountains and (rapidly shrinking) glaciers that you’ll find in all the world’s trekking hotspots.
 But where else do you have to keep an eye peeled for elephants, lions and chimpanzees while you hike?!
 Scenery, wildlife, fascinating cultural immersion: Tanzania is truly a superb – if expensive – place to trek.